 Singapore lies almost on the equator and therefore enjoys a tropical climate with no sharply divided seasons.
 It has a year-round high temperature as well as high humidity and large amounts of rainfall.
 Temperatures usually range from 22 °C-34 °C (72°-93 °F).
 Humidity increases with rainfall, often reaching 100%.
 Its hottest months are June and July, while its monsoon season is in November and December.

 If you are highly educated and/or have strong work experience there are potentially opportunities open to you in Singapore.
-However, competition is fierce and because Singaporeans themselves are well educated it can be very difficult to find a job that will provide sponsorship.
+However, for Singapore Expats competition is fierce and because Singaporeans themselves are well educated it can be very difficult to find a job that will provide sponsorship.
 It is generally recommended that people who are planning on moving to Singapore, and who are not in a position to transfer with their own company, should have a job lined up before they arrive in Singapore.

 Once in the country networking is extremely important and a significant proportion of people find work through who they know as opposed to through job advertisements themselves.